rxstad/Workaholic/README.md

 # Workaholic

-**A simple electron app to organize your work schedule and salary.**
+**A simple electron app to organize and simplify your work schedule and salary.** 👨🏼‍💻

 This readme is a work in progress.

 ## License